 - Owner and/or tenant have the right to ask for a hearing, upon receipt of their letter.
 The request for a hearing must be in writing, but otherwise no particular formality is required.
 Once a timely request for hearing is received, the hearing shall be conducted in accordance with the "contested case" provisions of the state Administrative Procedure Act.
 The city attorney shall represent the city at such a hearing.

 - Owner and/or tenant have the right to request an extension, upon receipt of their letter.
 Code Enforcement MAY grant an extension if requested.
-Extension will be granted in writing with a compliance date agreed upon by violator & Code Enforcement Officer.
+Extension will be granted in writing with a compliance date agreed upon by violator & officer/Building Inspector.

-- On the compliance date listed in the initial Notice of Violation and/or Order to Abate or sometime thereafter, a Code Enforcement Officer will re-visit the site of violation to conduct an inspection to confirm if the violation has been resolved.
+- On the compliance date listed in the initial Notice of Violation and/or Order to Abate or sometime thereafter, an officer/Building Inspector will re-visit the site of violation to conduct an inspection to confirm if the violation has been resolved.

 - In the event that the violation is resolved, the case will be closed with voluntary compliance.

-- In the event that the violation has NOT been resolved, the Code Enforcement Officer collects documentation and evidentiary support of the non-compliance.
+- In the event that the violation has NOT been resolved, the officer/Building Inspector will collect documentation and evidentiary photos will be obtained to support the non-compliance.
 The city MAY issue a second Notice of Violation and/or Order to Abate if this is a first offense.

-- If compliance is not reached voluntarily, the city may forward cases to the prosecuting attorney for review.
+- If compliance is not reached voluntarily, the officer may issue a summons/Building Inspector will issue a complaint to forward the case to the prosecuting attorney for review.

 - Once a case has been forwarded to the prosecuting attorney, he/she will determine if the case will be prosecuted.
 If the decision is made to prosecute the case, all further dealings will be handled through the St. Clair Municipal Court.